Approved by the Infrastructure and Research Policy Committee on March 13, 2020

 - Encourage investment in new and upgraded research facilities through more favorable depreciation rules and equipment credits.

-The competitive position of the United States is compromised because of our limited R&D investment which is partially due to limited tax credits for R&D. Additionally, foreign companies compete fiercely for engineering projects with the assistance of their governments offering tax and other financial incentives.
+The competitive position of the United States is compromised because of our limited R&D investment which is partially due to limited tax credits for R&D. Additionally, foreign companies compete fiercely for engineering projects with the assistance of their governments that offer offering tax and other financial incentives.

 ASCE Policy Statement 455